powersync-ja/powersync-kotlin/core/src/commonMain/kotlin/com/powersync/attachments/README.md

 - An `AttachmentRecord` is created or updated with `QUEUED_DOWNLOAD` state.
 - The watched query from `watchAttachments` adds the attachment `id` into a queue of IDs to download and triggers the download process
-- The watched query from `watchAttachments` adds the attachment `id` into a queue of IDs to download and triggers the download process
 - If the photo is not on the device, it is downloaded from cloud storage.
 - Writes file to the user's local storage.
 - If this is successful, update the `AttachmentRecord` state to `SYNCED`.